-Transport and logistics training providers are struggling to fulfil delivery of apprenticeships due to a lack of suitable assessors able to carry out End Point Assessments (EPAs), warns RTITB.
+Transport and logistics training providers are struggling to fulfill delivery of apprenticeships due to a lack of suitable assessors able to carry out End Point Assessments (EPAs), warns RTITB.

 The End Point Assessment (EPA) ensures that an apprentice can do the job they have been trained to do and typically comes at the end of a 12-month programme of training and experience in the job role.
 The EPA must be carried out by an assessor from an independent organisation, registered with the Education and Skills Funding Agency as an End Point Assessment Organisation (EPAO).
 The employer or training provider can’t carry out EPAs of their own apprentices.

-“Recently we’ve spoken to a number of registered apprenticeship training providers who have been given lead times of 3 months by some EPAOs when they’ve requested EPAs for their LGV Driver apprentices,” says Laura Nelson, Managing Director of RTITB, the preferred workplace transport training regulatory body, which is also a registered EPAO for logistics apprenticeship standards.
+“Recently we’ve spoken to a number of registered apprenticeship training providers who have been given lead times of 3 months by some EPAOs when they’ve requested EPAs for their Large Goods Vehicle (LGV) Driver Version 1.1 (ST0257) Level 2 apprentices,” says Laura Nelson, Managing Director of RTITB, the preferred workplace transport training regulatory body, which is also a registered EPAO for logistics apprenticeship standards.

 “This simply isn’t fair on the apprentices who have worked hard to meet the gateway requirements and are ready for their EPA,” she continues.
 “What’s more, it undermines confidence in logistics apprenticeships.”

 Concerns about the performance of EPAOs were highlighted in 2018 following the introduction of the government Apprenticeship Levy.
 Exam regulator Ofqual committed to starting ‘a programme of audits to help understand how the EPAOs we regulate are mitigating risks around the capacity and capability of EPA assessors’*.